tecklund/node-cache-merge/README.md

 node-cache-merge is a highly extensible cache manager with only one dependency (object-hash).
 It is build specifically to be able to work with any kind of cache, although several default implementations are available for your convienience.

+What is a cache manager?
+A cache manager let's you take multiple caches and merge them together, hiding the gross and repetative details of looking things up in muliple places.
+For example, you might want to cache something locally with a short timeout, and then in a remote cache (like redis) with a longer timeout before eventually hitting your source of truth.
+Without a cache manager you would need to nest your calls, leading to a lot of boilerplate.

+With a cache manager all of those details are taken care of.
+Simply wrap your base getter and setter in a function and pass it to the manager.
+When you call `get` the manager will iterate through the list of caches, pulling out the first unexpired value that it finds.
+The manager will then update the previous caches in the list with the value that it found. `set` works similarly, and will push a value to all of the caches within the manager.

 Advantages of node-cache-merge over other cache managers:
 - Clients are not created as part of the manager, so you can use the most up to date versions of your client